bnvulpe/votecore/motivation.md

   Note that this study is limited to the U.S. public, focusing specifically on the behaviors of predominantly U.S.-based users on Reddit and Google Trends.

-  Here are some research questions that we intend on answering to support the project's objectives and validate the hypothesis:
+  Here are some research questions that we intend on exploring to support the project's objectives and validate the hypothesis:

-  1. **What is the correlation between support values from Reddit posts/comments and polling results for each candidate over the same time period?**
+  **What is the correlation between support values from Reddit posts/comments and polling results for each candidate over the same time period?**
-    - This question helps directly address the first part of the hypothesis, measuring how closely online support reflects polling trends.

-  2. **How does support for a candidate in Reddit posts/comments vary in relation to key campaign events, and how does this compare to spikes in Google search activity?**
+  **How does support for a candidate in Reddit posts/comments vary in relation to key campaign events, and how does this compare to Google search activity?**
-    - This examines whether certain events lead to parallel increases in mentions and searches, suggesting synchronized spikes in public interest.

-  3. **Do incidents like the assassination attempt, Biden's retirement from politics and arrival of Kamala Harris to the presidential race directly affect support and poll results?**
+  **Do incidents like the assassination attempt, Biden's retirement from politics and arrival of Kamala Harris to the presidential race directly affect the discussion in the online communities, if so, is this also seen in support/interest?**
-    - This question assesses whether these significant events lead to noticeable improvements or declines in support and polling trends, highlighting their immediate impact on public opinion.

 - **Justification of the Selected Data:**